gosiamigdal/session_lesson-/README.md

     The wall template should use a `{% for %}` directive to loop through all the `wall_post` rows, and display them each in their own div, along with the author's name and the `created_at` time (formatted however you like).

     The template should also check if the browser is logged in using an `{% if %}` directive.
 If so, display a form whose method is __POST__ and action is the url for handler number two.
 It should have only two input elements, a textarea and a submit button.,

+    Refer to the [jinja documentation](http://jinja.pocoo.org/docs/templates/) for the usage of for loops and such.

 2. A __POST__ handler named `post_to_wall`, with the _exact_ same pattern as the __GET__ handler, which will do the following things: